-- Put all 4 telephones face down (On Hook). - Pick up telephone 1.
-Identify the signal heard. - Press button 2.
-Identify the changes experienced. - Pick up telephone 2.
-Speak into one of them to check the connection.
-While the first connection is held, pick up telephone 3 and press button 1.
-What do you hear? - Replace telephone 2.
-Is the connection broken? \ - Replace telephone 1.Is the connection broken? \\\\ - Using any telephone, listen to Dial Tone, and then press button 8.
-Write your observation.

-• Try out other connections.
-QUESTIONS:
+- While the first connection is held, pick up telephone 3 and press button 1.
+What do you hear?
+Replace telephone 2.
+Is the connection broken? .
+Replace telephone 1.
+Using any telephone, listen to Dial Tone, and then press button 8.
+Write your observation. - Try out other connections.

-- 1.If a call is made from telephone 1 to telephone 2, identify what happens if telephone 2 is replaced (Switch Hook pressed), and then picked up again? - 2.
-With the same call identify what happens if telephone 1 is replaced? - 3.
+- 1. If a call is made from telephone 1 to telephone 2, what happens if telephone 2 is replaced (Switch Hook pressed), and then picked up again? - 2.
+With the same call what happens if telephone 1 is replaced? - 3.
 What tones or messages do you expect for Dial Tone, Ring Tone, Busy Tone and Number Unobtainable, when using your normal telephone?